yufeizhao/yufeizhao.github.io/211/index.md

 ## Midterm exams

 * 80 min in-class midterms
+* No notes and electronic devices (including calculators, phones, etc.) may be used

+*Midterm 1* (10/11):

+* [Practice exam](exam1practice.pdf) and [solutions](exam1practice_sol.pdf)
 * Closed-book.
-No notes and electronic devices (including calculators, phones, etc.) may be used

-*Midterm 1* (10/11):

 * Material covered: Lectures 9/6--9/27.
 Problem Sets 1 to 4.
 Textbook (Bona) Chapters 3--8.1.2.

+*Midter 2* (11/8):

-* [Practice exam](exam1practice.pdf) and [solutions](exam1practice_sol.pdf)
+* [Practice exam](exam2practice.pdf) (solutions to appear later)
+* You may bring one sheet of notes on letter-sized paper (front and back) **in your own handwriting**.
+Typed, printed, or photocopied notes are **forbidden**.
+* Material covered: Lectures 10/2--10/30.
+Problem sets 5--7 (although problem set 8 is not directly covered by the midterm, it is strongly recommended to do the first four problems in problem set 8 before the midterm to get practice with techniques).
+Bona Chapter 8 and graph theory notes up to Theorem 3.21 (Menger's theorem).
+(Theorem 3.5 Mader's theorem was skipped).
+* Topics covered:
+  * Ordinary and exponential generating functions, with emphasis on the composition and exponential formulas
+  * Basic notions of graph theory.
+Degrees, paths, cycles, etc.
+  * Trees: properties (equivalent characterizations) and counting (Cayley's theorem)
+  * Connectivity: vertex- and edge-connectivity.
+Whitney's theorem.
+Menger's theorem.